Yuselia/stepik_page_object_python/README.md

 # stepik_page_object_python
-First test with PageObject in python cource on stepik
+First test with PageObject in python course on stepik